-In India, schooling is made mandatory for children between the age six and 14,due to awareness with regards to importance of education in each child’s life as they grow into mature adults.
-However, lately there have been multiple debates about the need for a holistic approach to education.
+In India, schooling is made mandatory for children between the age of six and 14, due to awareness with regards to the importance of education in each child’s life as they grow into mature adults.
+However, lately, there have been multiple debates about the need for a holistic approach to education.
 Some institutions and universities have successfully implemented the same.
-But, it needs to penetrate to each and every child, which will help them in more ways than one in the longer run.
+But, it needs to penetrate each and every child, which will help them in more ways than one in the longer run.

-The answer to our children needing basic safety lessons goes without saying, since dangerous situations can arrive when least expected.
-In fact, in the recent times we have heard stories when proper first aid was not provided to kids at school which led to amputation.
-Thus, it is always better to keep prepared for the worst, and equip them with basic tips.
+The answer to our children needing basic safety lessons goes without saying since dangerous situations can arrive when least expected.
+In fact, in recent times we have heard stories when proper first aid was not provided to kids at school which led to amputation.
+Thus, it is always better to keep prepared for the worst and equip them with basic tips.
 Based on their age, below are a few simple lessons that can be incorporated as safety education in schools.

 Always stay together: If children are to walk/cycle home after school, the elders need to ensure that they don’t cycle alone or take a deserted shortcut so that in case of unforeseen emergencies, they can help each other out or ask for help and mitigate the situation until medical help arrives.